nitomartinez/azure-devops/README.md

 ## Test

-This is a test repository to implement some basic integration between Azure and github pipelines using an example Java application
+This is a test repository to implement some basic integration between Azure and github actions using an example Java application

 ## Java Application